checkedc/checkedc/README.md

 and the [Checked C LLVM repo](https://github.com/Microsoft/checkedc-llvm).

 # Getting involved
-See [Contributing](CONTRIBUTING.md) for how to get involved with Checked C and contribute to the project.
+You can join the [mailing lists](https://github.com/Microsoft/CheckedC/blob/master/MAILING-LISTS.md) for announcements and weekly status updates about the project.
+There are a variety of ways to get involved in the project, including opening issues, contributing changes to the specification, or helping out with the compiler and tools implementation.
+See [contributing](CONTRIBUTING.md) for more information.

 # Licensing
 The software in this repository is covered by the MIT license.
 See the file LICENSE.TXT for the license.
 The